Streamlined, effective product development is more important now than ever.

-You can do this manually, or you can use a product roadmap template (like one of our free templates below) and fill in the details.
+You can do this manually, or you can use a product roadmap template and fill in the details.
 The level of detail you’ll want depends on the size of the project, the number of teams, and whether your roadmap is internal or external.
 And you may want to create more than one version of your roadmap, each targeting different audiences.

 Whatever format you use, we suggest listing every step of your process, highlighting priorities, identifying responsible teams or personnel, and having a way to track progress on each task.

 Step 4: Gather feedback and get buy-in (again)

 Finally, before you hand your map to multiple teams and tell them to hit the proverbial road, you’ll want to get final buy-in from your stakeholders on this more detailed plan.
 Without that buy-in, you risk running into objections or changes coming up mid-project and driving your careful planning off the rails.

 Congrats!
 Time to share the roadmap with your teams and put the proverbial pedal to the metal.

 And while your teams are revving up, make sure to build ongoing governance into the roadmap owner’s schedule because every roadmap requires careful ongoing care.

 Your product manager, project manager, or scrum master should be checking in regularly on task completion and roadmap status—watching for any shifts, delays, or business-level changes that might shift the plan.
 The earlier you catch issues or accommodate big changes (such as large-scale business goal shifts or, you know, worldwide pandemics), the better off any project will be.